DesiPilla/twitter-sentiment-analysis/README.md

 ```
 The first element of each tuple passed into the `Pipeline` is the name of the estimator.
 The second element of each tuple is the estimator itself, instantiated with any non-changing arguments.

-Furthermore, the `TfidfVectorizer` is a module which is equivalent to `Countvectorizer` followed by `TfidfTransformer`.
+Furthermore, the `TfidfVectorizer` is a module which is equivalent to `CountVectorizer` followed by `TfidfTransformer`.
 This will convert raw text into a tf-idf matrix.
 The new Pipeline would look like

 ```
 pipeline = Pipeline([